mining/django-report/README.rst

 This code generally goes in a ``reports.py`` file within the app it applies to, though that is not required.::

     # -*- coding: utf-8 -*-
-from report.backends.mining import Mining from myapp.models import Note
+    from report.backends.mining import Mining
+    from myapp.models import Note

-class AfiliadoMining(Mining):
+    class NoteMining(Mining):
         model = Note

         def get_queryset(self):
-    """Used when the entire index for model is updated."""
+            """Used when the entire index for model is updated.""" return self.model.objects.all
-    ¦   return self.model.objects.all

 Build